DuncanDHall/SoftSysCynthesis/reports/report.md

-# Cynthesis: Developing an Synthesizer Plugin in C++
+# Cynthesis: Developing a Synthesizer Plugin in C++
 *Ilya Besancon and Duncan Hall*
 March 26th 2019